Alocasia Stress After Transportation

 Even a switch to a larger pot or better growing medium can be enough to make the plant go limp and throw some yellowing on a leaf.
 You can imagine that when an Alocasia goes on a trip and moves to a completely new home, with different air quality, humidity, daily rhythm and lighting, it might not take the transition that well.
 When an Alocasia is stressed, it also becomes more susceptible to all kinds of problems.

-A common (and in my opinion a bit silly) thing some do is that they blame the seller and think that there’s something wrong with the plant.
+Sometimes I see people on Facebook groups blaming the seller and think that there’s something wrong with the plant.
 But an Alocasia does what Alocasias do, and when the plant stresses, what else can we expect except a… well.
 Stress reaction.

 How To Recognice Stress in Alocasias

-Note: Many symptoms can also be related to other plant issues.
+*Note!
+Many symptoms can also be related to other plant issues.
 Therefore, symptoms should be examined collectively.
 For example, if you have a yellow leaf, check if there are any pests on the plant.
 Then check for any diseases in the roots.
 Next, look for signs of possible fungal infections.
 Overwatering, underwatering, too much fertilizer etc can also be the reason.
 Once more serious factors have been ruled out, you can be fairly certain that the issue is indeed just stress.

 Here are some signs of stress in Alocasias: